top of page

 Self-care is crucial in breaking the cycle of emotional triggers.
 Individuals should prioritize their well-being by engaging in relaxing activities.
 Practices such as meditation, exercise, and creative hobbies can help reduce stress and create emotional balance.

-Encouraging each other to pursue separate interests can also promote personal growth.
+Encouraging each other to pursue separate interests promotes personal growth.
 For example, if one partner enjoys painting while the other prefers sports, supporting each other's hobbies can enhance independence and enrich the relationship overall.

 Celebrating Progress